maxadamo/patching_status/README.md

 ## Limitations

-The package name for Python Requests is guessed only for RedHat and Debian families, but it can be customized through the paramter `package_name`, hence the module is probably compatible with any Linux flavour on earth (running python3).
+The package name for Python Requests is guessed only for RedHat and Debian families, but it can be customized through the paramter `python3_requests_package_name`, hence the module is probably compatible with any Linux flavour on earth (running python3).